trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 *   Fade in and Fade out = U2F, SSH, or private key operation request Or if you have placed your device into config mode

-#### Password Manager {#password-manager}
+### Password Manager {#password-manager}

-The primary benefit to having an OnlyKey is that instead of having to remember all of your passwords you can just remember one 7 - 10 digit PIN.
-You can set up 12 unique accounts using strong 56 character passwords along with the usernames and two-factor authentication.
+Instead of having to remember all of your passwords you can just remember one 7 - 10 digit PIN.
+You can set up 12 unique accounts using strong and random (up to 56 character) passwords along with the login page URLs, usernames, and two-factor authentication.
 This way whenever you need to log in you just detach the OnlyKey from your keyring and enter your PIN to unlock your passwords.
 The Onlykey automatically types them into the login fields for you with the press of a button.

-#### Two-Factor Authentication {#two-factor-authentication}
+### Two-Factor Authentication {#two-factor-authentication}

 There are 3 methods of two-factor authentication supported by Onlykey.